-while $\flat_{\dual\gamma}(\varphi_1,\dots,\varphi_n)$ represents the greatest fixed point $\nu x.\dual\gamma(\varphi_1,\dots,\varphi_n,x)$.
-Syntactically, $\sharp_\gamma$ is an atomic operator, and occurrences of variables in $\gamma$ do not count as occurrences in formulas $\sharp_\gamma\phi$.
-We restrict the further technical development to unary fixed point operators, i.e.\ we assume that every $\gamma\in\Gamma$ has only one parameter variable, \emph{denoted by $p$ throughout}.
-Similarly, we restrict to unary modalities $\hearts$.
-Both restrictions are purely in the interest of readability; the extension to higher arities is a mere notational issue, and we shall sometimes mention polyadic operators in the examples.
-Negation extends to fixed points by $\neg\sharp_\gamma(\varphi)= \flat_{\dual\gamma}(\neg\varphi)$ and $\neg\flat_{\dual\gamma}(\varphi)= \sharp_{\gamma}(\neg\varphi)$.
-Note that unlike in the case of modal formulas, we have not included variables in the definition of fixed point formulas.
-A \emph{(fixed point) formula with variables} is an expression of the form $\gamma\sigma$, where $\gamma$ is a modal formula and $\sigma$ is a substitution of some of the variables in $\gamma$ with formulas (i.e.\ variables never appear under fixed point operators).
-In the following, the term \emph{formula} will refer to fixed point formulas without variables unless variables are explicitly mentioned.
-For $\gamma\in\Gamma$, we denote the function taking a formula $\psi$ to $\gamma(\varphi,\psi)$ by $\gamma(\varphi)$, and by $\gamma(\varphi)^k$ its $k$-fold iteration. \emph{We assume a suitable size measure on formulas}, and in particular that numbers (e.g. in graded or probabilistic operators) are \emph{coded in binary}.
-The \emph{size} of a finite set of formulas is the sum of the sizes of its elements.
+Syntactically,~$\sharp_\gamma$ is regarded as an atomic operator; in particular, occurrences of variables in $\gamma$ do not count as occurrences in formulas $\sharp_\gamma\phi$.
+For the sake of readability, we restrict the further technical development to unary modalities~$\hearts\in\Lambda$ and unary fixpoint operators, i.e.\ we assume that every $\gamma\in\Gamma$ has only one parameter variable, \emph{denoted by $p$ throughout}; the extension to higher arities is a mere notational issue, and in fact we continue to use higher-arity modalities and fixpoint operators in the examples.
+Note that we have not included variables in the definition of fixpoint formulas.
+A \emph{(fixpoint) formula with variables} is an expression of the form $\gamma\sigma$, where $\gamma$ is a modal fixpoint scheme and $\sigma$ is a substitution of some of the variables in $\gamma$ with fixpoint formulas (i.e.\ variables never appear under fixpoint operators).
+In the following, the term \emph{formula} will refer to fixpoint formulas without variables unless variables are explicitly mentioned.
+We sometimes indicate the occurrence of a variable $v$ in a formula $\psi$ by writing $\psi(v)$, and then write $\psi(\rho)$ for the formula obtained by substituting a formula $\rho$ for $v$.
+For a modal fixpoint scheme $\gamma(p,x)$, we denote the function taking a formula $\psi$ to $\gamma(\phi,\psi)$ by $\gamma(\phi)$, and by $\gamma(\phi)^k$ its $k$-fold iteration.

 The logic is further parametrized \emph{semantically} over the underlying class of systems and the interpretation of the modal operators.
-The former is determined by the choice of a \emph{type functor} $T:\Set\to\Set$, i.e.\ an operation $T$ that maps sets $X$ to sets $TX$ and functions $f:X\to Y$ to functions $Tf:TX\to TY$, preserving identities and composition, and the latter by the choice of a predicate lifting $\Sem{\hearts}$ for each $\hearts\in\Lambda$.
-Here, a \emph{predicate lifting} (for $T$) is a family of maps $\lambda_X:\Pow{X} \to\Pow{TX}$, where $X$ ranges over all sets, satisfying the \emph{naturality} condition
+The former is determined by the choice of a functor

+i.e.\ an operation $T$ that maps sets $X$ to sets $TX$ and functions $f:X\to Y$ to functions $Tf:TX\to TY$, preserving identities and composition.
+The role of models is then played by \emph{$T$-coalgebras}, i.e. pairs $(X, \xi)$ where $X$ is a set of \emph{states} and